thenextweb/constellation/README.md

         }
     });

-YOu can see how these plug together at `src/class/Canvas.js` but here's a quick chart
+You can see how these plug together at `src/class/Canvas.js` but here's a quick chart

 | Callback | Description |
 | --- | --- |